kiwisincebirth/TRS-80-MODEL-1-K/frehd/RESOURCES.md

 ### LDOS

-If you want to use LDOS without an Expansion Interface (floppy disks), there are a couple of extra setup steps.
+If you want to use LDOS without an Expansion Interface (floppy disks), you may find it hangs.
+There are a couple of extra setup steps.
 Immediately after loading LDOS, issue these commands:

 ```
 SYSTEM (DRIVE=6,DISABLE)